 Waterfowl and Doves

 The hunting areas are located within diverse habitats throughout Southeastern Arizona.
 The primary species hunted is the Gambel's quail, characterized by the male's black mask and black tassel on top of its crown.
 Gambel’s quail are found primarily in the Sonoran Desert, consisting of low grass, prickly pear cactus, brush covered hills, and mesquite-filled washes.
 Scaled quail, commonly referred to as blue quail or scalies, can be found along with Gambel’s quail in semi-desert grassland habitats.
-The iconic Mearns' quail are hunted in the oak woodlands within the higher elevation “sky islands”.
+The iconic Mearns' quail are hunted in the oak woodlands within Southeastern Arizona’s higher elevation “sky islands”.
 Due to a longer drive to the hunt areas, the Mearns' package is offered at a slightly higher rate than the other two species.
 All quail hunted are wild, native birds.
 In season, hunters have the option of adding an afternoon dove shoot and/or morning puddle- jumping for ducks to their package.

-BettyBatamote Vom Caraschatten (call name Betty) is a German longhaired pointer pup who will be 6 months old at the beginning of the 2009 season.
+quail Betty on pointBatamote Vom Caraschatten (call name Betty) is a German longhaired pointer.
 Her Mother, Cora Vom Illertal (call name Kaylee) was once called "the best longhair in North America" by a visiting German field trial judge at an American hunting test.
 Her father is a Danish import who has excelled as both a hunter and show dog in Europe.
-Judging by her progress so far, Mike fully expects her to ably assist the big dogs this year and she should be able to hunt independently by late season.
-With very little formal training and lots of exposure, Betty already retrieves to hand on both land and water, locates and points her own birds, and will follow a fresh track line.
-In addition to working as a quail dog, Betty will be used extensively on ducks and doves and will probably surpass her kennel mates on the former by Thanksgiving.

 Hunt Basics: The typical daily quail hunt starts in the morning before the sun rises and ends mid-afternoon (about 2-3pm).
 Non-resident quail hunters will provide their own lodging at a hotel.
 The closest or most convenient places to stay can be recommended.
 Hunters may transport themselves to the edge of town where they will be met by the guide or can be picked up at their hotel and taken to the field.
 Hunters can choose to hunt for only one day or up to three.